crcx/retroforth/doc/papers/The_Path_to_Self_Hosting.md

 evolved version of the metacompiler.
 This worked well, but I eventually found it to be problematic.

-One of the issueo sI faced was the inability to make a new image from the prior stable release.
+One of the issues I faced was the inability to make a new image from the prior stable release.
 Since I develop and test changes incrementally, I reached a point where the current metacompiler and image required each other.
 This